Stellarium/stellarium/VENDOR_BRANCHING.md

 ## Notes

+### When conflicts are no longer manageable

+In some cases, merging vendor updates may become too difficult if not impossible.
+Nevertheless, vendor drops will continue to provide the means to port changes, by allowing the developer to study what changed in the vendor branch, and apply those changes manually.

 ### Importing vendor code written in other languages

 If the artifact is not usable without extensive rewriting (e.g. Fortran code in a C++ project), it might still make sense to vendor the original file and keep it as a neutral (uncompiled) text file that will serve as an excellent reference.